ethereum/dapp-styles/README.md

 This gives you a basic flex box layout with a fixed header height and footer height, and a growable content area.

-You can remove any part (header, footer, asides) of it and still have nice fitting containers.
+**Note: You can remove any part (header, footer, asides) of it and still have nice fitting containers.**

 ### Using overflow auto in containers